 Anhedonia is a series of biopic conceptual portraits narrating the impact of clinical depression.
-A cathartic psychological exercise, I initially created this work as a coping mechanism and means of self-exploration to examine identity, the loss of past identity, and the subsequent transformation of identity in wake of recovery.
+Motivated by emotional struggle, I initially began creating these portraits as a cathartic exercise and coping mechanism.
+A means of self-exploration these photos assisted in the self-examination of identity and any loss thereof.
 Projected through empathetic eyes, these jarring, powerful, raw images illustrate some of the most visceral of emotions belonging to the human condition.

 This work was conceived through the use of medium and large format film photography.
-I find that an analog workflow allows for a slow, almost meditative pensive process.
+I find that the analog workflow affords me a slow, pensive process.